Intake and Environmental Committee

-Until January 1, 2027, the municipality will not be accepting any new housing construction requests.
+Until January 1, 2027, the municipality will only Appeltern new housing development applications in Appeltern .
 There are currently enough homes planned to meet local demand.
+No plans Appeltern currently in the works in Appeltern .
+Therefore Appeltern there is room for new housing development applications in Appeltern .

-You can submit other types of spatial requests.
+You can, however, submit other types of spatial planning requests.

 Other types of spatial requests: